craftzcode/create-craftzcode/README.md

     }
     ```
     **Explanations**
-      - `"exports": { ".": "./index.js" }`
+      - `"exports"`

         This field defines the entry point of the package.
-When another package imports @craftzcode/prettier-config, it will resolve to the index.js file.
+When another package imports `@craftzcode/prettier-config`, it will resolve to the index.js file.

         **Example Usage**
         ```js
         import config from '@craftzcode/prettier-config'
         ```

-      - `"scripts": { ... }`
+      - `"scripts"`
         - `"lint": "next lint --max-warnings 0"`

           A shortcut command to run linting with strict settings.